JohannesSchorr/M-N-Kappa/docs/source/examples/moment_curvature_curve.rst

 .. altair-plot::
    :alt: Moment-Curvature-Curve with negative values

-   m_kappa_diagram(
-       moments=negative_m_kappa_curve.moments,
-       curvatures=negative_m_kappa_curve.curvatures,
-       strains=negative_m_kappa_curve.strains,
-       positions=negative_m_kappa_curve.positions,
-       materials=negative_m_kappa_curve.materials,
-   )
+   m_kappa_diagram(results=negative_m_kappa_curve.results_as_dict(moment_factor=0.001*0.001))

 The diagram shows in absolute values a smaller maximum moment than the cross-section under positive curvature.
-But the maximum curvatures are in absolute values much higher, what is traced back to the higher strains the reinforcement and the steel-material can bear, that the concrete in compression.
+But the maximum curvatures are in absolute values much higher.
+This is related to the higher strains the reinforcement and the steel-material can bear as the concrete in compression.

 .. _examples.moment_curvature_curve.full:

 Full Moment-Curvature-Curve
 ===========================

-In case you want to compute all values at once you only hav to pass the ``cross_section`` and ``include_negative_curvature=True`` to :py:meth:`~m_n_kappa.MKappaCurve`.
+In case you want to compute all values at once you only have to pass your ``cross_section`` and ``include_negative_curvature=True`` to :py:meth:`~m_n_kappa.MKappaCurve`.

 .. altair-plot::